A young trainee asked me recently “What defines strength? Where does your strength come from?”

 What you do in these moments of being uncomfortable will reveal how strong you truly are regardless of what you can deadlift.

 I know and have known many lifters and athletes who have supreme physical strength but they are beyond mentally weak.
-Without their physical strength they are a shell of a person.
+Without their physical strength they are an absolute shell of a person.

 When I applied that mindset to my training I developed the physical strength that young trainees want.
-I embraced tough workouts.
-I embraced the pain.
+I embraced tough workouts and I embraced the pain.

 Do not quit during your struggles.
 Embrace them and grind hard to get through them.
 You will feel really, really good about the person who overcomes the struggle vs. being the person that always quits when things get hard.